Nashville, Illinois: Education

-Major employers
+Economy

 A few manufacturing businesses have sites in Nashville.
-Nascote Industries is an automobile parts manufacturer that is part of Magna International; its Nashville plant was established in 1985, and employs over 1000 people.
+Nascote Industries is an automobile parts manufacturer that is part of Magna International; its Nashville plant was established in 1985 and employs over 1,000 people.
 Grupo Antolin owns the other auto parts manufacturing plant in Nashville, employing 522 people as of 2018.
-The second plant was originally established in 1987 as Ligma Corporation, a joint venture between Magna International and Lignotock G.m.b.H. of West Germany.
-Norrenburns Truck Service, a trucking and warehouse outfit that was founded in 1925, was acquired in 1981 as a one-truck operation, moved to Nashville a few years later, where it has since expanded to 130 trucks and a staff of 275 people in 2004.
+The second plant was originally established in 1987 as Ligma Corporation, a joint venture between Magna International and Lignotock G.m.b.H. of Germany.
+Norrenberns Truck Service, a trucking and warehouse outfit that was founded in 1925, was acquired in 1981 as a one-truck operation, moved to Nashville a few years later, where it has since expanded to 130 trucks and a staff of 275 people in 2004.
 Prior to Ligma and Nascote Industries, the town's biggest employer was National Mine Service Company (now part of the Marmon Group), which shut down operations in Nashville in 1983 and put 240 people out of work.

 Media

-Nashville is served by both WNSV, the only FM station in the county, and The Nashville News, a weekly newspaper.
+Nashville is served by both WNSV, the only FM station in the county, and The Washington County News, a weekly newspaper.